 Laser skin resurfacing: A laser treatment that directs short, concentrated pulses of light to the skin, removing damaged skin cells and improving the look of wrinkles, sun damage, acne scars, and blemishes.

 Laser vein removal: The use of laser and light therapy to reduce the look of unwanted veins.

 Latisse®: The only FDA approved prescription treatment for fuller, darker, and longer eyelashes.

 LED Light Therapy: Light emitting diodes (LED) kill bacteria and dry excess oil to reduce appearance of acne through red and blue wavelengths of light.
 Appropriate for a variety of skin types.

-Lidocaine: Local anesthetic used to numb the sensation of pain during smaller surgical procedures such as dermal injections and sometimes liposuction.
+Lidocaine: Local anesthetic used to numb the sensation of pain during smaller surgical procedures such as dermal injections.